PitPik/VOM/README.md

 // property could be parentNode (on all manipulation methods like appendChild, ...) or removeChild
 // or the key from options.enhanceMap.
 In case options.enhanceAll is set to true, all properties in
 // the model being changed in the model would trigger this function and deliver its name in property.
-// object is the object being modified, so value could also be taken from object[property].
+// item is the model part being modified, so value could also be taken from item[property].
-// oldValue is the value of object[property] before it was manipulated.
+// oldValue is the value of item[property] before it was manipulated.

 enhanceMap: [],
 // as described above, this is an Array of Strings that hold the keys of the model that should trigger